forester-bt/forester/docs/src/r_actions.md

 The `halt()` function is used to notify a `running` action that a reactive flow node (e.g. `r_sequnce`) has changed the control flow.
 This means the previously `running` action won't be called again, or won't be called for a while, and so should gracefully clean up.
 The `halt()` function has a default no-op implementation that can be used if no clean up is necessary.

-Actions must halt as quickly as possible, and should not block the execution.
+Actions must halt as quickly as possible, and the call to `halt()` should not block the execution.

 ### `Impl` for sync actions